Why is Measuring Social Media Effectiveness Very Important?

-- Scattered social presence: Brands pick from the list of famous social media platforms – Facebook, Twitter, YouTube, LinkedIn etc. By doing so, they move away from their target audience and marketing objectives.
+- Scattered social presence: Brands pick from the list of famous social media platforms – Facebook, Twitter, YouTube, LinkedIn, etc. By doing so, they move away from their target audience and marketing objectives.
 This fragmentation adds complexity and layers to measurement

 - Social Analytics: Social media metrics differ from platform to platform.
 Formulating a generic algorithm to measure effectiveness from the varied set of KPIs can be complex

-- Lack of tools: A wide variety of tools are available in the market today to provide specific analysis/set of analysis.
+- Lack of tools: A wide variety of tools are available in the market today to provide specific analysis/set of analyses.
 Important granular information might get lost within tool algorithms.
 Also, these tools are very expensive for continuous usage

 - Specialized processes and skills: Drawing insights from data accumulated from social media is a specialization in itself – with highly experienced and skilled resources and planned workflows.
 Setting up such functions within the brand takes a lot of interest and special efforts by the brand

 - Relation to marketing objectives: Brands find it difficult to directly relate social media metrics to marketing objectives.
 The metrics require additional levels of analysis and mapping to propose an effective conclusion